Tanainan/statcheck/R/TC_checkRMSEA_explanation.md

 -   When the results are in a table
 -   When a number of participants change but the final sample size is not reported (e.g., "9 participants were removed from...")
 (Bassi (2012))
 -   When it's a multi-group.
 Sometimes it doesn't say how many groups in number or written word (e.g., gender) and we don't know exactly which model is computed with multi-group.
+This also includes when the keyword is in the reference.
 -   The text itself, such as
     -   x 2 13 1/4 21:19 (Bakker (2007))
     -   v instead of v2 (de Marco (2006))